OpenRobotLab/PointLLM/README.md

 We introduce <b>PointLLM, a multi-modal large language model capable of understanding colored point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency. <b>We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs</b> to enable a two-stage training strategy.
 To rigorously evaluate our model's perceptual abilities and its generalization capabilities, <b>we establish two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through three different evaluation methods.</b>

 ## 🔥 News
+- [2023-10-18] We release our instruction-following data, including both the simple-description and complex instructions.
+Download [here](https://huggingface.co/datasets/RunsenXu/PointLLM).
 - [2023-09-26] We release the inferencing codes with checkpoints as well as the Objaverse colored point cloud files we use.
 You can chat with PointLLM with your own machines.
 - [2023-08-31] We release the [paper](http://arxiv.org/abs/2308.16911) of PointLLM and an online gradio [demo](http://101.230.144.196).
 Try it! &#x1F389;